The Rise of Cannabis Trademark Infringement Lawsuits

 The Legal Framework

 Better Made's lawsuit was based on trademark infringement and brand dilution.
 The company argued that the unauthorized use of its logo could damage its reputation and confuse consumers.
+This is another reminder of how cannabis industry lawsuits can quickly escalate when established brands take action.

 The Resolution